nocksock/tw-lucide/README.md

 }
 ```

-## usage
+## Usage

 Use `.icon-[name]`, where `[name]` is the name of an icon.
-Use [https://lucide.dev] to easily search the name of an icon.
+Use https://lucide.dev to easily search the name of an icon.

 ```html
 <button>